nhatle1909/Gallery18Plus/README.md

 # Gallery18Plus
 # Intro
   A simple React Native application built with Expo that loads image folders from the device’s local storage.
-The app functions as a comic gallery ( now only server 210 comic from Nhentai ), allowing users to browse and view images seamlessly
+The app functions as a comic gallery ( now only serves 210 comic from Nhentai ), allowing users to browse and view images seamlessly
 # Prerequisites
 Before you begin, ensure you have the following installed:
   -   **Node.js**: [v18.x or higher](https://nodejs.org/en/download/)